How to wash your ski and snowboard wear [Let someone do it for you] - You can even wash down jackets automatically at the laundromat!

 The answer is yes, and here's why

-- Leaving skiwear with muddy or oily stains on the surface can reduce its waterproofing and cause the fabric to deteriorate and discolor.
+- Leaving mud, oil, or other stains on the surface can reduce its waterproofing, cause fabric deterioration, and lead to discoloration.

 In other words, if you leave your clothing without washing it, the functionality that it was originally supposed to have will deteriorate.
 This can make it difficult to stay comfortable on the snowy mountains, negatively affect your skiing performance, and in some cases even jeopardize your safety, so it's a big problem.
 Properly washing and keeping your clothing clean will help maintain the functionality of your clothing, allowing you to enjoy it for a long time and ensuring safe and comfortable skiing